-Once we have received an application, if it meets our entry requirements, we invite BMus and BA single honours applicants to visit the School for a tour and an audition.
-During this visit, you'll have the opportunity to speak to staff and current students to ask any questions you may have, whilst also giving us the chance to get to know you better.
+Once we have received an application, if it meets our entry requirements, we'll invite you to visit the School for a tour of our world-class facilities and a one-to-one meeting with a member of staff.
+During this visit, you'll have the opportunity to attend talks and workshops, speak to staff and current students, and get a feel for what it's like to study with us.
+It also gives us the chance to get to know you better.